 Utilizing your own data

-Aside from using APIs you can also leverage your user and consumer data to create stories around your product.
+Aside from using APIs, you can also leverage your user and consumer data to create stories around your product.
 Galiza shared a video she produced for Her comparing their user data with user data from Grindr.
-With this information they were able to report on the differences in length of conversations, types of profile photos being used and percentage of users who end up in long-term relationships.
+With this information they were able to report on the differences in length of conversations, types of profile photos being used and the percentage of users who end up in long-term relationships.
 Even if you don’t have user data you can instead gather this information by sending out a survey.

-Don’t forget, the most important part about this is to consider which data and information will be most interesting to the the readers of the publications you want to pitch to, after that consider how you can connect that to your product.
+Don’t forget, the most important part about this is to consider which data and information will be most interesting to the readers of the publications you want to pitch to, after that consider how you can connect that to your product.

 Code and data are not just for IT departments.
 Today every department, even PR, should be leveraging the wealth of information that can be found to speed up, strengthen and innovate their way of working.
 For more great insights check out the recording of Galiza’s presentation.